mlibrary/about-publishing/src/content/features/transforming.md

               kind of academic writing."
       - type: cta
         image: ""
-        text: "Lightning Birds is the second audiobook by Jacob Smith to be published. by the Press.
-It is a multi-media project that consists of a five-episode, podcast-style audiobook, a curatorial essay, and a bibliography. "
+        text: "Lightning Birds is Jacob Smith's second audiobook to be published by the Press.
+It is a multi-media project that consists of a five-episode, podcast-style audiobook, a curatorial essay, and a bibliography.
+Both ESC and Lightning Birds apply audiovisual tools to the analysis of audiovisual culture, "
         heading: Pushing the Boundaries of the Book
         button_text: Listen Now
         button_link: https://doi.org/10.3998/mpub.11714652
+      - type: quote_slider
+        book: i used to love to dream
+        quote:
+          name: Sara Jo Cohen
+          title: Senior Acquiring Editor, University of Michigan Press
+          quote: I saw a chance to challenge what counts as scholarly publishing in terms of both form and content.
+This mixtap/e/ssay  was an opportunity to support cutting-edge scholarship that we were uniquely able to take on because of the digital affordances of Fulcrum.
+        slides:
+          - image: /assets/screen-shot-2021-07-16-at-4.39.36-pm.png
+            image_alt: ""
+            title: ""
       - type: spacer
         spacer: Spacer
       - type: cta